RobinKwong/robinkwong.github.io/_posts/2017-04-16-exploratorium.md

 ## Setting the right expectations

-It's called *The Exploratorium*.
+It's *called* The Exploratorium.
 Those who show up are pre-disposed to exploring and engaging their curiosity.
 In many ways, more than half the battle has already been won by the time a person hands over $29.95 to enter the museum.

 ## Breaking expectations

 And yet, much of what's in the exploratorium defies the preconception of what one would encounter in a museum.
-There are exhibits on wheels that you can encouraged to rotate.
+There are exhibits on wheels that you are encouraged to rotate.
 There are live mosquitos and decaying rats.
 The exploratorium encourages visitors to try new experiences by surprising first, and informing after.

 ## Richness and variety

-It may seem an obvious point, but if you want people to explore and indulge their curiosity, then you have to give a rich enough world to explore.
+It may seem an obvious point, but if you want people to explore and indulge their curiosity, then you have to give them a rich enough world to explore.
 The Exploratorium has hundreds of exhibits and 50,000 pages on its website.
-By contrast, the recent trend in journalistic data visualisation has been for the author to pre-determine the story and guide readers through it, hiding away data that is irrelevant to the story.
+By contrast, the recent trend in data visualisation in journalism has been for the author to pre-determine the story and guide readers through it, hiding away data that is irrelevant to the story, and removing interactivity because, supposedly, "people don't explore, anyways".

 ## Prioritise user testing

-One of the most central and prominent spaces within the Exploratorium is the Exhibit Development Shop, in front of which are placed new, and often half-finished, exhibits for visitors to play with.
+One of the most central and prominent spaces within the Exploratorium is the Exhibit Development Shop, where new exhibits are desigened and made.
+Visitors can play with the new, often half-finished, exhibits just as they would any other exhibit in the museum.
 Staff working in the machine shop can observe how visitors interact with their works-in-progress, and make adjustments accordingly.

 In fact, this ethos of user testing and joint development is central to the origin story of the entire museum.
 It's not only the visitors who are learning by doing; the museum itself is, too.

 ![](/images/exploratorium_machine.jpg)